Alicia Keys: 2009–2011: The Element of Freedom, marriage and motherhood

 In June 2011, Songs in A Minor was re-released as deluxe and collector's editions in commemoration of its 10th anniversary.
 To support the release, Keys embarked on a four-city promotional tour, titled Piano & I: A One Night Only Event With Alicia Keys, featuring only her piano.
 Keys is also set to co-produce the Broadway premiere of Stick Fly, which was opened in December 2011.
 At the end of June, a wax figure of Keys was unveiled at Madame Tussauds New York.
 On September 26, 2011, was the premiere of Project 5, known as Five, a short film that marks the debut of Keys as a director.
 It is a documentary of five episodes that tell stories of five women who had breast cancer and how it affected their lives.
 The production also has co-direction of the actresses Jennifer Aniston, Demi Moore and film director Patty Jenkins.
-On October 7, 2011, Sony Music's RCA Music Group announced that it would be absorbing Keys' longtime label, J Records, as well as Arista and Jive Records.
+On October 7, 2011, Sony Music's RCA Music Group announced that it would be absorbing Keys's longtime label, J Records, as well as Arista and Jive Records.
 With the shutdown, Keys (and various other artists previously signed to the three labels) released her following music material under RCA Records.